Maryland Real Estate Crash 2021

 Unfortunately, many Americans lost their jobs during the pandemic But those losses haven’t affected the real estate market very much.
 Many of the people who lost jobs in 2020 were working in the hospitality and services industry, and the majority of those workers were at the lower end of the wage spectrum.
 They were predominantly renters — not home buyers.
 Currently, there are still plenty of well-qualified home buyers in the market.

-For these reasons, the U.S. housing market probably won’t crash in 2021.
+For the above reasons, the U.S. housing market probably won’t crash in 2021.
 The more likely scenario is that the exceptional home-price growth we’ve seen over the past six months or so will begin to slow down in 2021.

 SUBSCRIBE to “Real Estate Unlocked”